infobloxopen/certbot-dns-infoblox-universal/README.md

 certbot-dns-infoblox-universal
 ====================

-Infoblox Universal DNS Authenticator plugin for Certbot
+Infoblox Universal DDI DNS Authenticator plugin for Certbot

 This plugin automates the process of completing a ``dns-01`` challenge by creating, and subsequently removing, TXT records using the Infoblox Remote API.